-As health care moves from paper to electronic data collection, providing easier access and dissemination of health information, the development of guiding privacy, confidentiality, and security principles is necessary to help balance the protection of patients' privacy interests against appropriate information access...
+As health care moves from paper to electronic data collection, providing easier access and dissemination of health information, the development of guiding privacy, confidentiality, and security principles is necessary to help balance the protection of patients' privacy interests against appropriate information access. . . .
 It is imperative that all participants in our health care system work actively toward a viable resolution of this information privacy debate.

-Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. AM.
+Suzy Buckovich, Helga Rippen, and Michael Rozen, Driving Toward Guiding Principles: A Goal for Privacy, Confidentiality, and Security of Health Information, J. Am.
 MED.
 INFORM.
 ASSOC.
 6 (1999).

-205. The need for a secure system for providing access to medical records was specifically required to address cloud computing where medical records were stored in one or more external databases.
+234. The need for a secure system for providing access to medical records was specifically required in the cloud computing context where medical records were stored in one or more external databases.